DeCentN2Madness/snoyke/README.md

 # snoyke
-RIO implementation of the classic snake game
+Holy creeping boilerplate Batman... it's an RIO implementation of the classic snake game!